 The Difference Between Arabica and Robusta?

 Once roasted, pretty much all coffee beans look the same.
-That being said I bet you didn’t realize that there are actually over 100 different species of coffee but when it comes to your daily brew there really are only 2 coffee beans that really matter.
+That being said I bet you didn’t realize that there are actually over 100 different species of coffee but when it comes to your daily brew, there are only two coffee beans that really matter.

 Characteristics of Arabica and Robusta

-For starters when you stop and take note of what you are drinking, you will quickly be able to pick out that Arabic is much sweeter than the Robusta.
+For starters, when you stop and take note of what you are drinking, you'll quickly be able to pick out that Arabic is much sweeter than the Robusta.

-Arabica also has far more nuanced flavors when put side by side with Robusta and it is also common for Arabica to taste a bit nutty, fruity, and chocolaty along with other subtle notes.
+Arabica also has far more nuanced flavors when put side by side with Robusta, and it is also common for Arabica to taste a bit nutty, fruity, and chocolaty along with other subtle notes.
 These favors rarely appear in Robusta beans, if ever at all.

 Robusta beans contain 2.7% caffeine content compared with the 1.5% caffeine content found in Arabica beans.
-As you see Robusta, with almost double the caffeine content, is perfectly tailor made for those of us that love that extra boost in the morning that caffeine gives us.
+As you can see Robusta, with almost double the caffeine content, is perfectly tailor made for those of us that love that extra boost in the morning that caffeine gives us.

 The Two Coffee Bean Shapes

-Another difference between Robusta and Arabica which I want to quickly touch on is the size of the coffee beans themselves, they are different.
+Another difference between Robusta and Arabica which I want to touch on quickly is the size of the coffee beans themselves; they are different.

-There are also very slight structural differences between the two, which probably explains why both of these coffee bean varieties roast slightly differently when under the exact same identical roasting conditions.
+There are also very slight structural differences between the two, which probably explains why both of these coffee bean varieties roast slightly differently when under the same identical roasting conditions.

 Plants and Cultivation

-As I briefly touched on above, Robusta beans are much easier to grow and cultivate vs Arabica.
+As I briefly touched on above, Robusta beans are much easier to grow and cultivate vs. Arabica.
 Arabica plants can grow to up to about 4.5 meters tall.
-And as per the above illustration the beans themselves are far more oval in shape when compared to the Robusta bean.
+And as per the above illustration, the beans themselves are far more oval in shape when compared to the Robusta bean.

 Antioxidants and Sugars

-Also just like the difference in the growing both these coffee pants there are also subtle differences in the levels of minerals and other chemical compounds found in both Arabica and Robusta coffee beans.
+Also just like the difference in the growing both these coffee plants there are also subtle differences in the levels of minerals and other chemical compounds found in both Arabica and Robusta coffee beans.

-For starters Arabica contains roughly double the amount of sugars and nearly 60% more lipids when compared to Robusta beans.
+For starters, Arabica contains roughly double the amount of sugars and nearly 60% more lipids when compared to Robusta beans.
 These differences definitely impact the taste of the coffee.

-Did you know that coffee is packed full of much needed antioxidants, in fact Americans get more antioxidants from coffee than any other beverage or food, but did you know that the amount of antioxidants differs between coffee varieties?
+Did you know that coffee is packed full of much-needed antioxidants, in fact, Americans get more antioxidants from coffee than any other beverage or food, but did you know that the amount of antioxidants differs between coffee varieties?

-I have really only touched on the surface of the differences when it comes to sugars and antioxidants, but as you can already see the chemical make up of both of these coffee beans is quite unique.
+I have really only touched on the surface of the differences when it comes to sugars and antioxidants, but as you can already see the chemical make up of both of these coffee beans is unique.

 Where are Arabica and Robusta Beans Used?

-When Robusta is brewed in an espresso machine it wins hands down when compared to Arabica, there really is no competition.
-The Robusta bean produces as thick, plentiful espresso crema.
-So it is not uncommon to find Robusta as the primary bean in almost all of the best Italian espresso blends.
+When Robusta is brewed in an espresso machine it wins hands down when compared to Arabica; there really is no competition.
+The Robusta bean produces as thick, rich espresso crema.
+So it's not uncommon to find Robusta as the primary bean in almost all of the best Italian espresso blends.

-This trend is nothing new and in fact the “gourmet coffee movement” of the past 30 plus years has had a lot to do with the change from Robusta over to Arabica.
-It is no not uncommon to find small to medium coffee roasters putting all of their efforts into Arabica over Robusta due to the high demand.
+This trend is nothing new and in fact, the “gourmet coffee movement” of the past 30 plus years has had a lot to do with the change from Robusta over to Arabica.
+It's not uncommon to find small to medium coffee roasters putting all of their efforts into Arabica over Robusta due to the high demand.